Azure/PyRIT/doc/setup/pyrit_conf.md

 # Configuration File (.pyrit_conf)

 PyRIT supports an optional YAML configuration file that declares initialization settings — database type, initializers, environment files, and more.
 When present, these settings are loaded automatically so you don't have to pass them every time you start PyRIT.
 It (`.pyrit_conf`) is basically just a YAML file specifying how to call `initialize_pyrit`.
-You try it yourself in the [PyRIT Configuration Notebook](../code/setup/1_configuration.ipynb)
+You can try it yourself in the [PyRIT Configuration Notebook](../code/setup/1_configuration.ipynb)

 ## File Location